Site indexation may seem like a fairly passive task.

 Pulling from this established database (instead of attempting to find information in real time) allows the search engine to deliver results quickly and efficiently.

 Google’s spiders are constantly crawling for new information and updating its database.

 Even though the results are pulled from a stored source, the search engine’s goal is to always provide up-to-date results.

 So as you add new content, it’s in your best interest to make sure that it gets indexed as quickly as possible.

-Why does it matter if your site is indexed quickly?
+Why does it matter if your site is indexed quickly on Google?